 This is an emotional state where people are so worried about losing money that they refuse to take any sort of risk be it big or small.
 Their fear of loss overpowers any sort of happiness they might get by earning good returns.
 They convince themselves that they are happy with letting their money sit idle.

 If you have too much fear you’ll never let your money grow.
-Instead of earning good returns your money will lose value over time due to inflation.
+Instead of earning good returns, your money will lose value over time due to inflation.

 This common but dangerous feeling occurs during a bull run.
 When the stock market is rising rapidly, they get greedy.
 They start pouring more & more money into the market, to take advantage of higher returns in the hopes of increasing their wealth quickly.
 They are more worried about missing out on a golden opportunity (FOMO or Fear of Missing Out), than an actual fear of loss.

 This happens during a bear run of the market.
 People start panicking when markets start falling.
 Feeling that all their hard-earned money will get lost, people start selling their investments.
-The main motivation in this approach is to protect whatever money they can by cashing out, before market falls any further.
+The main motivation in this approach is to protect whatever money they can by cashing out before the market falls any further.
 They fall victim of “Panic Selling”.

 People in their panic forget that market undergoes different stages.
 If it is undergoing downturn right now, it will also rebound and have it’s upswing as well in future.